-Written, recorded and released over a period of just 10 days, John Lennon‘s “Instant Karma!” was a huge hit, boasted one of rock’s most inventive drum fills — and had sweeping implications for the Beatles.
+Written, recorded and released over a period of just 10 days, John Lennon's "Instant Karma!" was a big seller, boasted one of rock's most inventive drum fills – and had sweeping implications for the Beatles.

 Lennon felt certain that he had a hit as soon as the song was completed, so much so that (in keeping with its theme) he was determined to rush "Instant Karma!" out to the general public.
 Lennon would subsequently boast, in only a slight exaggeration, that he "wrote it for breakfast, recorded it for lunch and we're putting it out for dinner."

 Fans ate it up.
 "Instant Karma!," released with the Plastic Ono Band in the U.K. on Feb.
 6, 1970, shot to No. 5; two weeks later, on Feb.
 20, 1970, it was issued in the U.S., where it reached No. 3.
 It was a Top 10 smash in several other countries as well, including Canada where it climbed to No. 2.

 The only problem?
 The Beatles were ostensibly still together.
 In reality, they had been locked in a series of inner-band battles, to the point where tapes from a year-old return-to-roots project, initially titled Get Back, still hadn't been released.
 By the time it was all over, Lennon had handed the session tapes to "Instant Karma!" producer Phil Spector – a decision that would shatter the Beatles forever.